Thailand

 Language

-Thai, English common in Bangkok and tourist hubs
+Thai; English widely spoken in Bangkok and major tourist areas

 Tap water